 Everything about this baby shower is virtual – so you can email, text or use Facebook events to let everyone know it’s happening!

 Things to include:

-- Any instructions for arriving at the event like bring a piece of paper and a thick black marker (for games) plus a cup of tea and a piece of cake
+Any instructions for arriving at the event like bringing a piece of paper and a thick black marker (for games) plus a cup of tea and a piece of cake

-Use the opportunity or sending out your invitation to encourage your guests to download the video platform and create their free account well before the event.
+Use the opportunity to send out your invitation and encourage your guests to download the video platform and create their free account well before the event.
 Kindly ask them to test their camera and microphone ahead of time so they can get technical help if needed.
 Connectivity issues can take some time to solve and you don’t want this taking place during the event.

 Send out your invitation with plenty of time for guests to secure your virtual baby shower in their calendar, explore your registry, purchase and post their gifts to you.
 Give them at least a couple of weeks.

 Tips for your special day

 Choose your location.
 Do you want to be inside or outside?

 Really think about your backdrop - you’ll probably want something pretty like your garden or a blank wall with some balloons and simple decorations.